-Still, cordless reciprocating saws have their limits.
+Again, when deciding between a corded or cordless reciprocating saw, cordless reciprocating saws also have their limits.
 For example:

 - Many contractors say cordless saws—even high-powered newer models—are not as powerful than their corded cousins.
 But manufacturers are getting there: Some cordless saws rated at 20 volts, and their makers claim they match corded tools when it comes to torque.